gianfrancodemarco/site/content/posts/dumb-db-2.md

 # Benchmarks

-Now let's evaluate if all how this work was worth it.
+Now let’s evaluate whether all this work was worth it.
 We'll run a few benchmarks, both on the classical Append-Only Database and the one with the Hash Index.
 The benchmarks will check how the performance of each operation varies, depending on the size of the table.